-Additional information or comments ÷

-5-3 Eligibility Criteria

-A customer is eligible for Vocational Rehabilitation if the following criteria are met:

-A. A determination by "qualified personnel" (See 5.3.1) that the applicant customer has a physical or mental impairment;

-- B. A determination by a qualified personnel vocational rehabilitation counselor that the applicant's customer's physical or mental impairment constitutes or results in a substantial impediment to employment for the applicant; - C. A determination by a qualified vocational rehabilitation counselor employed by IDVR that the individual customer requires vocational rehabilitation services to prepare for, secure, retain or regain employment consistent with the applicant's unique strengths, resources, priorities, concerns, abilities, capabilities, interest, and informed choice; - D. A presumption by a qualified vocational rehabilitation counselor that the applicant can benefit in terms of an employment outcome from the provision of vocational rehabilitation services.

-NOTE: The individual customer can benefit in terms of an employment outcome from vocational rehabilitation services unless the counselor demonstrates on the basis of clear and convincing evidence, and only after an exploration of the individual's customer's abilities, capabilities, and capacity to perform in work situations or an extended evaluation is carried out, that such individual customer is incapable of benefiting from vocational rehabilitation services in terms of an employment outcome.
+Additional information or comments: 5-3 Eligibility Criteria An individual A customer is eligible for Vocational Rehabilitation if the following criteria are met: A. A determination by "qualified personnel" (See 5.3.1) that the applicant customer has a physical or mental impairment; B. - B. A determination by a qualified personnel vocational rehabilitation counselor that the applicant's customer's physical or mental impairment constitutes or results in a substant impediment to employment for the applicant; C. A determination by a qualified vocational rehabilitation counselor employed by IDVI that the individual customer requires vocational rehabilitation services to prepare for, secure, retain or regain employment consistent with the applicant's unique strengths, resources, priorities, concerns, abilities, capabilities, interest, and informed choice; D. A programation by a qualified vacational rehabilitation assumed at the applicant as D. A presumption by a qualified vocational rehabilitation counselor that the applicant ca benefit in terms of an employment outcome from the provision of vocational rehabilitation services.
+NOTE: The individual customer can benefit in terms of an employment outcome from vocation rehabilitation services unless the counselor demonstrates on the basis of clear and convincing evidence, and only after an exploration of the individual'scustomer's abilities, capabilities, an capacity to perform in work situations or an extended evaluation is carried out, that such individual customer is incapable of benefiting from vocational rehabilitation services in terms an employment outcome.
 5.35.1-Qualified Personnel

 IDVR has established a policy for accessing "qualified personnel" for the purpose of disability determination.
-Under the Rehabilitation Act, the assessment for determining eligibility must be made by "qualified personnel" including, if appropriate, personnel skilled in rehabilitation technology (Section 103(a)(1) of the Act).
+Under the Rehabilitation Act, the assessment for determining eligibility must be made by "qualified personnel" including, if appropriate, personnel skilled in rehabilitation technology (Section 103\(a)(1) of the Act).
 In addition, diagnosis and treatment for mental and emotional disorders must be provided by "qualified personnel who meet State licensure laws" (Section 103 (a)(6)(F) of the Act).